Kurunotchi/PRJ-001/README.md

 # 🌿 Blender 3D Environment Render
 ## PRJ-001

-This repository contains a 3D environment design and realistic render created using Blender.
-The project focuses on outdoor scene visualization, realistic vegetation rendering, lighting, and product-style presentation within a natural environment.
+This repository showcases a 3D environment scene and realistic render created using Blender.
+The project focuses on outdoor visualization, natural lighting, vegetation detailing, and high-quality rendering techniques for portfolio presentation.

+---

 ## 📌 Project Overview

-The scene showcases:
+This scene features a realistic outdoor environment with emphasis on composition, lighting, and detail.
+It demonstrates the process of building a visually appealing natural setting using Blender.

+### Key Highlights:
-- Realistic grass and vegetation
+- Realistic grass and vegetation setup
 - Outdoor environmental composition
-- High-quality lighting and shadows
+- High-quality lighting and shadow effects
-- Detailed 3D modeling
+- Detailed 3D modeling and scene building
 - Photorealistic rendering workflow

-The project was created to practice and demonstrate:
+This project was developed to strengthen skills in:
-- Blender 3D modeling
+- 3D modeling in Blender
-- Scene composition
+- Scene composition and layout
-- Material and texture setup
+- Material and texture design
 - Lighting and rendering techniques
-- Environmental visualization
+- Environmental visualization workflows

 ---

 ## 🛠️ Software Used
 - Blender
 - Cycles / Eevee Render Engine

 ---

 ## 🎨 Assets & Resources

-Some environmental assets and models used in this project are from:
+Some assets used in this project were sourced from:

 - 3D Shaker Models

-All assets belong to their respective owners and are used for educational and portfolio purposes only.
+All third-party assets remain the property of their respective creators and are used strictly for educational and portfolio purposes.

 ---

-## ✨ Features

-- Realistic environmental assets
-- Natural lighting setup
-- Detailed terrain and foliage
-- Optimized render composition
-- High-quality visualization output

----

 ## 📷 Render Preview

 ![Render](3d_Aliyah/render-images/Top.png)

 ---

-## 📚 Learning Objectives

-This project helped improve skills in:
-- 3D Environment Design
-- Realistic Rendering
-- Asset Placement
-- Lighting and Shadow Control
-- Blender Workflow Optimization

----

 ## 🚀 Future Improvements

+Planned enhancements for this project include:
 - More detailed terrain sculpting
-- Enhanced vegetation variety
+- Expanded vegetation variety
-- HDRI environment lighting
+- HDRI-based lighting improvements
-- Animation and camera movement
+- Camera animation and scene walkthroughs
-- Additional environmental assets
+- Additional environmental detailing

 ---

 ## 📄 License

-This project is for educational and portfolio purposes only.
+This project is intended for educational and portfolio use only.